-- (a) The Chairman, or any member designated by the Chairman, may administer oaths to any witness. - (b) Witnesses, when sworn, shall subscribe to the following oath:
+- (a) The Chair, or any member designated by the Chair, may administer oaths to any witness. - (b) Witnesses, when sworn, shall subscribe to the following oath:

-"Do you solemnly swear (or affirm) that the testimony you will give before this Committee (or subcommittee) in the matters now under consideration will be the truth, the whole truth, and nothing but the truth, so help you God?"
+"Do you solemnly swear (or affirm) that the testimony you will give before this Committee (or subcommittee, panel, or task force) in the matters now under consideration will be the truth, the whole truth, and nothing but the truth, so help you God?"